ephbaum/EphWordsBlog/src/content/blog/2023-10-07-2023-week-40-another-chapter-ends-begins.md

 I also attended the American Red Cross Disaster Services orientation and then had a nice chat with the Disaster Workforce Engagement Manager for the Northwest region about how I might be able to help him out.

 I'm eager to volunteer, to do something that feels good.
 I'm, frankly, feeling a bit unhappy in my work in the automotive industry after 6 years and wonder volunteer for a humanitarian organization can help me achieve a sense of balance or even lean toward feeling better about myself and what I'm doing.
+I'm also eager to make sure that I don't over extend myself and burn out again.

 In the evening Lou brought Liz over and we all tried to talk about how we're going to move forward.